bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>If you love javascript you’ve need to learn this.
 One of the deeper aspects of JavaScript is it’s Event Loop.
 Its…</em>code.likeagirl.io</a><a href="https://code.likeagirl.io/what-the-heck-is-event-loop-1e414fccef49" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://flaviocopes.com/javascript-event-loop/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://flaviocopes.com/javascript-event-loop/"><strong>The JavaScript Event Loop</strong><br />
 <em>The Event Loop is one of the most important aspects to understand about JavaScript.
-I’ve programmed for years with…</em>flaviocopes.com</a><a href="https://flaviocopes.com/javascript-event-loop/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+I've programmed for years with…</em>flaviocopes.com</a><a href="https://flaviocopes.com/javascript-event-loop/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5"><strong>How JavaScript works: Event loop and the rise of Async programming + 5 ways to better coding with…</strong><br />
 <em>Welcome to post # 4 of the series dedicated to exploring JavaScript and its building components.
 In the process of…</em>blog.sessionstack.com</a><a href="https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>